CIS5650-Fall-2025/Project5-WebGPU-Gaussian-Splat-Viewer/README.md

-# Project5-WebGPU-Gaussian-Splat-Viewer
+# WebGPU Gaussian Splat Viewer

-**University of Pennsylvania, CIS 565: GPU Programming and Architecture, Project 4**
+**University of Pennsylvania, CIS 565: GPU Programming and Architecture, Project 5**

 * Mufeng Xu
 * Tested on: **Google Chrome 129.0** on